Only the Jews understood God

 To this day, the Jewish people believe that no one has seen God at any time.
 Men have only seen God’s Messenger, who was “the Word.”
-In 30 AD, the Jewish theologian Philo described the Word, saying:
+The Jewish theologian Philo described the Word, saying:

 In Exodus Chapters 6 and 7, the Messenger of God, the Word, told Moses that He appeared to Abraham, and Isaac, and Jacob as God Almighty.
 Then He explained the meaning of the plural word ELOHIM, as one God who spoke for another.

 The Greek text of John 1:1 reads:

 In the beginning was the Word,

 and the Word was with God,

 The Apostle John’s message was that ELOHIM, in Genesis 1:1, was Jesus Christ.

 Jesus Himself described the meaning of “the Word” when He said: “No one knows the Father but the Son” (Matthew 11:27); “You have neither heard His voice nor seen His form at any time” (John 5:37).

 The Word was the visible God, who spoke on behalf of the invisible God, in the Old Testament.